ZhgChg.Li

 <? }) ?>

-You can also adjust the default branch here (this is main).
+You can also adjust the default branch here (it’s main in this case).

-Go to the GAS project → Controller_iOS.gs → Adjust the content of iOSLoadForm():
+Go to the GAS project → Controller_iOS.gs → modify the content of iOSLoadForm():

-• template.prs = iOSGitHub.fetchOpenPRs(); is the actual connection to the GitHub API to get the Opened PR List, which you can keep as needed.
+• template.prs = iOSGitHub.fetchOpenPRs(); actually calls the GitHub API to fetch the list of opened PRs and can be kept as needed.

-You can adjust according to the actual GitHub Actions Workflow file name and workflow_dispatch input parameters:
+You can adjust according to the actual GitHub Actions Workflow file name and the workflow_dispatch inputs parameters:

 iOSGitHub.dispatchWorkflow("CD-Deploy-Form.yml", branch, {